McCrady's Tavern and Long Room: History

 The lot now occupied by McCrady's Tavern was initially granted to a merchant named Jonathan Amory, who sold it in 1723.
 In subsequent decades, the lot was used for various commercial purposes.
-What is now the main tavern building had been constructed by 1767, when it was mentioned in a city survey.
-Edward McCrady, a Charleston barber, purchased the building in August 1778, and began using it as a tavern.
+What is now the main tavern building had been constructed by 1767 when it was mentioned in a city survey.
+Edward McCrady, a local barber, purchased the building in August 1778 and began using it as a tavern.
 Like many colonial taverns, McCrady's offered meals and lodging in addition to providing a venue for gathering and drinking.

-During the American Revolution, McCrady served as a leader in Charleston's militia.
+During the American Revolution, McCrady was a leader in Charleston's militia.
 When Charleston fell to the British in 1780, McCrady was arrested and taken to St. Augustine, where he was held until 1781.
 McCrady eventually purchased lots adjacent to his tavern, allowing him to construct the Long Room, which served as a banquet hall and small-scale performance venue, in 1788.
 On May 4, 1791, the Charleston branch of the Society of the Cincinnati hosted a banquet for President George Washington in McCrady's Long Room.
-The banquet was also attended by South Carolina governor Charles Pinckney, several congressmen, and the mayor of Charleston.
+The banquet was also attended by South Carolina governor Charles Pinckney, several members of Congress, and the mayor of Charleston.

-After McCrady's death in 1794, the tavern changed hands several times.
+After McCrady died in 1794, the tavern changed hands several times.
 In 1884, it was converted into a warehouse, and in 1913, the Daggett Printing Company purchased the building for use as a print shop.
-In the 1970s, after the building had been abandoned for several years, it was added to the National Register and plans were made to restore it to its late-18th-century appearance.
+In the 1970s, after the building had been abandoned for several years, it was added to the National Register, and plans were made to restore it to its late-18th-century appearance.